theniloufar/Digital-logic-design/Familiarity with the SystemVerilog/README.md

 - **Custom Logic Module**: Simulate `Q3TB.v` to check the custom logic.
 - **Majority Detector**: Simulate `majorityTB.v` to verify the majority detection logic.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or additional features, please fork the repository and submit a pull request.